spragaa/silence/to_do.md

 ## to do

 ### short term goals:
+- implement rest api client for file server
+- implement hashing for filenames
+- handle the filenames on server side (message_metadata, responses for client, status feedback)
+- solve this: client -> server -> file server, maybe there is way to skip server and pass data directly to file server?
 - refactor server
-- design and implement file server :)
-- client -> server -> file server, maybe there is way to skip server and pass data directly to file server?

-### to do:
+### tasks:
 - implement some kind of db manager, that will manage all 4 dbs
 - is int enough for id? -> probably not
 - message statuses (created, sent, undelivered, delivered, read, unread)